When can I take a leave from work because of COVID-19?

 - a note from your child's daycare saying they're closed because of COVID-19

-If you have to stay home to care for your children or your parents, you might be able to ask your employer for based on the Human Rights Code.
+If you have to stay home to care for your children or parents, you might be able to ask your employer for based on the Human Rights Code.
 This could allow you to work from home or change your work schedule, so you won't have to take IDEL.

 Even if you have the option to get accommodation, use paid sick days, or take vacation, it does not mean you have to use them.
-You can choose to take the Infectious Disease Emergency Leave if you prefer.
+You can choose to take the IDEL if that’s what you prefer.